 Tuition + Aid

-A path to professional advancement, the investment made to pursue the online MS-HIM degree adds long term value to your career, representing increased skill and knowledge that will help you stay competitive in the workforce for many years to come.
-The degree also ensures you are recognized as an expert in the health data and information management field.
+The investment you make in your master's degree adds long-term value to your career, representing increased skill and knowledge that will help you stay competitive in the workforce for many years to come.

 Cost of Attendance

 - Cost of Attendance: Master of Science in Health Information Management >

 - Tuition and fees do not include books and materials